 - Cut & Weeding Complete!

-You now have a cut and weeded infusible ink transfer sheet design ready to be applied to your blank.
+You now have a cut and weeded infusible ink transfer sheet design ready to be applied to your shirt, tote bag, coasters, Cricut Blanks, or sublimation blank.
 Check out my next post on how to apply Cricut Infusible Ink Transfer Sheets.

 MORE INFUSIBLE INK PROJECTS & TUTORIALS